Why Does God Allow Suffering and Punishment?

 –God the Father to St. Catherine of Sienna

 Now is the time to love God…not cause Him pain, by not even caring if we offend Him.
 Oh, what do we expect to reap from our self love?
-Therefore, we must believe trying to make our life happy by removing our suffering and filling it with worldly pleasure isn’t The Way, but rather trying to make God happy by self-denial of pleasures (losing our will) and carrying our crosses is.
+Therefore, we must believe trying to make our life happy by removing our suffering and filling it with worldly pleasure isn’t The Way, but rather trying to make God happy by self-denial of pleasures (losing our will), sacrificing and carrying our crosses is.
 If we don’t understand this, then please read, “How to Become Attached to God and Not the World” and “How to Perfectly Love God.”

 But through this suffering, God wants to awaken us.
-God’s mercy has been waiting and waiting to teach and strengthen us so we can leave our habitual sins and the worlds’ pleasures…not so we can think mercy will save us, as we continue to unreservedly offending God, but so we can seek Mercy to save us (to change us so we can accept His forgiving mercy and not reject it from still having a liking for sin.
+God’s mercy has been waiting and waiting to teach and strengthen us so we can leave our habitual sins and the worlds’ pleasures…not so we can think mercy will save us, as we continue to unreservedly offending God, but so we can seek Mercy to save us–to change us so we can accept His forgiving mercy and not reject it from still having a liking for sin.

 It’s Not My Fault I Don’t Know The Way